danielsaidi/DeckKit/README.md

 ## How does it work

-I will add better documentation if anyone starts using this library, but basically it works like this:
+I will improve documentation if anyone requests it (just create an issue), but basically it works like this:

 * `CardItem` is a protocol that inherits `Identifiable` and `Equatable`
-* A `Deck` can be created with any `CardItem` collection.
+* A `Deck` can be created with a `CardItem` collection.

-Decks can be used as plain data objects, but can also bre presented with SwiftUI.
+A `Deck` can be used as a plain data object, but can also bre presented with `SwiftUI`.

-## Presenting a deck
+## SwiftUI

-A `Deck` can be presented in many ways, including these two built in views:
+`DeckKit` contains two `SwiftUI` views for presenting a `Deck`:

 * `StackedDeck` stacks cards on top of eachother and lets the user swipe cards off the top.
-* `HorizontalDeck` presents cards in a horizontal list.
+* `HorizontalDeck` presents cards in a horizontal list and lets the user swipe horizontally.

-You can easily build your own `Deck`-based views as well, using plain SwiftUI.
+You can build your own `Deck`-based views as well, using plain `SwiftUI` views.

 ## Demo app

-This repo contains a very basic, universal demo app that runs on iOS 14 and macOS 11.
+This repo contains a basic, universal demo app that runs on iOS 14 and macOS 11.

 Just open the `Demo` project and run the app on either platform.

-The library could run on tvOS as well, but the demo currently has no tvOS app.
+The library could run on `tvOS` and `watchOS` as well, but there are currently no such demos.

 ## Acknowledgements